torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 such symlinks safely by converting unsafe symlinks (ie symlinks to server files that are outside of the share) to a samba specific format on the server that is ignored by local server applications and non-cifs clients and that will not be traversed by the Samba server).
-This is opaque to the Linux client application using the cifs vfs.
+This is opaque to the GNU/Linux client application using the cifs vfs.
 Absolute symlinks will work to Samba 3.0.5 or later, but only for remote clients using the CIFS Unix extensions, and will be invisible to Windows clients and typically will not affect local